Snapchat/KeyDB/README.md

 ##### KeyDB is now a part of Snap Inc!
 Check out the announcement [here](https://docs.keydb.dev/news/2022/05/12/keydb-joins-snap)

-##### [Release v6.3.0](https://github.com/EQ-Alpha/KeyDB/releases/tag/v6.3.0) is here with major improvements as we consolodate our Open Source and Enterprise offerings into a single BSD-3 licensed project.
+##### [Release v6.3.0](https://github.com/EQ-Alpha/KeyDB/releases/tag/v6.3.0) is here with major improvements as we consolidate our Open Source and Enterprise offerings into a single BSD-3 licensed project.
 See our [roadmap](https://docs.keydb.dev/docs/coming-soon) for details.

 ##### Want to extend KeyDB with Javascript?
 Try [ModJS](https://github.com/JohnSully/ModJS)